raspberrypilearning/lineup/en/step_3.md

 --- /task ---

 --- task ---
-Inside your `generate positions`{:class="blockmoreblocks"} block, add blocks to delete all the items from both lists, so that each time the game is played, the lists are empty and new.
+Inside your `generate positions`{:class="blockmoreblocks"} block, add blocks to delete all the items from both lists, so that each time the game starts, the lists are empty.

 ```blocks
 define generate positions (rows)(columns)